stephenkirk/dotfiles/README.md

 3. Go make coffee.
 Or tea.
 Or grab a beer.
 This will take a bit.

-## What Exactly Happens?

-1. Installs Homebrew
-2. Installs a ton of stuff from Brewfile:
-   - All the dev tools (git, python, rust, go, etc.)
-   - CLI utilities that make terminal life bearable
-   - Apps like VSCode, iTerm2, and more
-3. Configures macOS with sensible defaults
-4. Symlinks configs so everything just works™

 ## The Brewfile

 Peruse the Brewfile if you're curious about what I use daily.
 It's a mess, but it's *my* mess.